Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 - There are several reasons why I choose Front-End Developer.
 - First of all, I am a problem-solver and be willing to provide solution to improve any issues(solve the real world problem)!
 For example, I participated global hachathon and worked with 3 people to create a platform to deal with the shortage of daily supplies during Coronavirus Pandemic.
 - Secondly, I am eager to learn new technology and there are always lots of chances to learn new tech as a front-end developer.
 For example, I worked with a team to visualize real-time data using React.js and D3.js which are unfamiliar tech stack for me and which means it was a good opportunity for me to learn.
 - Last but not least, a sense of accomplishment.
 As a front-end developer, our job is not only just creating an innovative and interactive interface, but we visualizing the data correctly to help business maximize their productivity.
-For example, during the time at Advantech, my team was responsible for developing a water treatment management dashboard to save more equipment energy in order to save more money.
+For example, during the time at Advantech, my team was responsible for developing a water treatment management dashboard to make the equipment for energy-saving and economical.
   Thats why I choose Front-End Developer because I am willing to provide solution to solve problems and learning unfamiliar technologies and a sense of accomplishment!
   **[⬆ Back to Top](#question)**